Scream VI: Plot

-At the NYPD police station, the Carpenter sisters meet with FBI special agent, Kirby Reed, a survivor of the 2011 killings, and reporter Gale Weathers, who has since written a new book about the previous Woodsboro killings, despite promising the sisters that she would not.
+At the NYPD police station, the Carpenter sisters meet with FBI special agent Kirby Reed, a survivor of the 2011 killings, and reporter Gale Weathers.
 Gale informs them that Sidney Prescott has gone into hiding to protect her family.
 Dr. Stone is murdered by Ghostface, who steals Sam's file and leaves behind a mask worn in the Hollywood killings.
 (Note: As depicted in Scream 3 (2000)) Mindy theorizes that the killer is following the rules of film franchises, specifically the rule that anyone can die while the franchise will still continue.
 From his window, Sam's boyfriend Danny witnesses Ghostface stabbing Quinn in the Carpenter sisters' apartment before attacking the group and killing Anika, leaving behind a mask worn in the Windsor College killings.
 (Note: As depicted in Scream 2 (1997)) Gale takes the group to an abandoned theater she found while investigating, which has been set up as a shrine to the Ghostface killers, featuring many items of evidence related to previous massacres now displayed like film props.

 Ghostface calls Gale at her apartment and torments her about Dewey Riley's death before killing her boyfriend and attacking her.
 The Carpenter sisters arrive just in time to stop Ghostface from killing Gale, who is taken to the hospital.
 The group agrees to meet Kirby at the theater to trap Ghostface.
-Mindy and Ethan are separated from the group and while hopping onto another train and Mindy is stabbed by Ghostface on the train.
-At the theater, Sam sees a hallucination of Billy Loomis.
+Mindy and Ethan are separated from the group and while hopping onto another train, Mindy is stabbed by Ghostface onboard.
+At the theater, Sam sees a hallucination of her biological father, Billy Loomis.
 Taking his knife from the original murders, (Note: As depicted in Scream (1996)) she realizes they have been locked inside.
-Two Ghostfaces appear and attack Chad.
+Two Ghostfaces appear and stab Chad.
 Wayne and Kirby both arrive with guns drawn and he shoots her, revealing himself as a third Ghostface and the mastermind.
 His accomplices are his children, revealed to be Ethan and a still-alive Quinn, who faked her death to shift suspicion.
 They reveal their motive is to take revenge on Sam for killing Richie, who was their brother and Wayne's first-born son.
 The trio were also responsible for the online smear campaign against Sam, having infiltrated her life with the intent of killing her.
-The Carpenter sisters ultimately gain the upper hand and fight them off, with Tara stabbing Ethan and Sam killing Quinn, while briefly rendering Wayne unconscious.
+The Carpenter sisters ultimately gain the upper hand and fight them off, with Tara stabbing Ethan in the mouth and Sam killing Quinn with a shot to the head while briefly rendering Wayne unconscious.
 Sam then dons her father's Ghostface costume, taunts Wayne with a phone call, and stabs him to death.
-Ethan resurfaces, but Kirby smashes a television set (Note: Previously used to kill Ghostface Stu Macher in Scream (1996)) over his head, killing him.
+Ethan resurfaces, but Kirby kills him by smashing the television set that killed Stu Macher over his head.